jasongrimes/grimesit-mm/_pages/services.md

 For new or experimental applications, full-featured **managed platform** providers like Vercel, Heroku, or Digital Ocean can be useful.
 But they tend to become overly expensive beyond early stages.

-**Managed service** providers can valuable for specializing in particularly complex or important parts of the stack, like databases and network services.
+**Managed service** providers can be valuable for specializing in particularly complex or important parts of the stack, like databases and network services.
 Just beware of vendor lock-in.